– Parents worry about how kids spend their time.

 – We all win with well-designed, fun educational games.

-Lots of kids face a big hurdle when they get to fractions.
+Lots of kids face difficulty when they get to fractions.

 They need skill at factoring to succeed with fractions.

 They need the ability to see all the prime numbers that make up a number, which comes with practice and drill.

 Traditional tools such as worksheets and flashcards can leave kids bored and parents frustrated.

 We care about healthy games.
 Bubbly Primes is paid in full up front, with no in-game advertisements, and no in-app-purchases.
 It contains no violence.
 It’s a real game, which is our way of saying that it’s fun.

 My family loves Bubbly Primes!
 One can sucked into the game easily because it motivates the player to become better at problem solving.
 The game is purposeful; the music serves as a meditative instrument. — Amy Lee, Artist

 What do parents and teachers ask about Bubbly Primes?

 Did you say educational?

 Wait!
 First and foremost, it’s a game.
 We hope you’ll play it because it’s fun.
 We work hard on art, music, and attractive hand-drawn characters.
 We spend a lot of time thinking about the reasons why our favorite games are so enjoyable.
 But, yes, it also has an educational purpose.
 It will help you become familiar with which numbers can and can’t factor, and what their factors are.
 Knowing prime numbers and being good at factoring makes it easier to do things like finding GCFs (greatest common factors) LCDs (least common denominators), working with fractions and ratios (especially cross-canceling and simplifying fractions) and can even be of benefit for long division.